 SMU Cox Announces the New Kitt Investing and Trading Center

 The new Kitt Investing and Trading Center has been dedicated at the Edwin L. Cox School of Business at SMU on September 28, 2011 in the Lower Level Atrium of the School.
-The Center has been established with a substantial gift to the University from the family of Barry M. and Beth M. Kitt, SMU parents; one son is working toward his BBA from Cox and another son is a Cox alumnus.
+The Center has been established with a substantial gift to the University from the family of Barry M. and Beth M. Kitt, SMU parents; their two sons are Cox alumni.

 “SMU Cox has offered a wonderful experience to our sons, and by extension to our entire family,” Mr. Kitt said.
 “We feel fortunate to have this unique opportunity to support the University.”